See Admission for entrance requirements.

 M.A. with Thesis

-1. This option requires 24 credits of coursework, up to 3 of which may be drawn from 400-level undergraduate courses in literature or linguistics given in French.
+1. This option requires 24 credits of coursework numbered 500 and above in literature or linguistics given in French.

 2. French 599 (6) a Master’s Thesis written in either French or English.
 The length of the M.A. thesis should be approximately 80 pages including the bibliography.

 3. A one-and-a-half hour oral thesis defence normally conducted in the target language.

 M.A. candidates in French who are interested primarily in Linguistics may write a thesis on an aspect of French Linguistics and will be permitted, after consultation with the Graduate Advisor, to supplement the Linguistics courses offered in the Department itself by taking courses elsewhere at UBC (in the Department of Linguistics or the Faculty of Education, for example), or at other universities under the Western Deans’ Agreement.

 Only a concentration in linguistics is possible, however, and students specializing in this area will be required to take some courses in French Literature to complete their Master’s program.